Special Educational Needs

-Please click here to read the full SEN policy and feel free to contact us with any questions that you may have about SEN at Wadebridge School.
+Please click here to read the full SEN policy and feel free to contact us with any questions that you may have about SEND at Wadebridge School.

-If you have any concerns, please do not hesitate to contact me:
+If you have any questions, please do not hesitate to contact the team: email@example.com

 Mr L Bateman (Assistant Headteacher – SENDCo) firstname.lastname@example.org